-Women who were first responders or working, living, and studying in Lower Manhattan on or after 9/11 have a dramatically higher risk of developing respiratory illnesses and 68 different types of cancer from their exposure to World Trade Center (WTC) toxins, including ovarian cancer.
+Nearly half a million first responders and people working, living, and studying in Lower Manhattan on or after 9/11 have a dramatically higher risk of developing severe respiratory illnesses and 69 different types of cancer as a result of their exposure to World Trade Center toxins, including ovarian cancer.

-Barasch & McGarry represents more than 100 9/11 community members who have been diagnosed with ovarian cancer.
+Barasch & McGarry represents nearly 200 members of the 9/11 community who have been diagnosed with ovarian cancer.

-About one in seventy-eight women will be diagnosed with ovarian cancer during their lifetime, with higher rates among 9/11 first responders and survivors.
+About one in seventy-eight women will be diagnosed with ovarian cancer during their lifetime, with higher rates among 9/11 community members.

 Common symptoms could include bloating, pelvic or abdominal pain, trouble eating or feeling full quickly, and urgent or frequent urination.

-If you are diagnosed with ovarian cancer or any other 9/11-related cancers or respiratory illnesses, we can help you access resources through the free World Trade Center Health Program (WTCHP) and the 9/11 Victim Compensation Fund (VCF).
+If you are diagnosed with ovarian cancer or any other 9/11-related cancers or respiratory illnesses, Barasch & McGarry can help you access resources through the free World Trade Center (WTC) Health Program and the 9/11 Victim Compensation Fund (VCF).

-The health program provides free, comprehensive medical care to 9/11 victims for their 9/11-related illnesses.
+The health program provides comprehensive medical care for 9/11-related illnesses.